BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 Testing the Router

 While this was a noticeable reduction, the router still performed well enough to keep my workday running smoothly on my Dell desktop.
-For my household, which is just me and my roommate, these speeds have been more than adequate for our daily activities.
+For my household, which is just my roommate and me, these speeds have been more than adequate for our daily activities.
 However, if you’re in a larger household with multiple devices streaming simultaneously or with avid online gamers, you might want to consider whether these speeds will meet your needs to avoid the wrath of buffering.
 Overall, the Archer AX55 delivered reliable performance across my condo, making it a solid choice for everyday internet use.

 Comparing to Competitors

-The Archer AX55 also has integrated HomeShield security service that’s not found in lower-priced models such as the TP-Link Archer AX23.
+The Archer AX55 also has an integrated HomeShield security service that starts at $5.99 per month, which is not found in lower-priced models such as the TP-Link Archer AX23.
 While the Netgear RAX20 might offer a slightly better range and the Netgear Nighthawk R6700AX caters well to smaller households, they don’t pack the same punch in terms of comprehensive security and overall performance.
 Let’s not forget the Asus RT-AX1800S, which, despite being a Wi-Fi 6 router, suffers from surprisingly low throughput speeds.

 For those seeking a well-rounded router that combines solid performance, affordable pricing, and robust security, the Archer AX55 is a top contender.